PRISBteam/PCC_Processing_Design/README.md

 <li> E.N.
 Borodin, A.P.
 Jivkov, A.G.
 Sheinerman, M.Yu.
 Gutkin, 2021.
 Optimisation of rGO-enriched nanoceramics by combinatorial analysis.
 Materials & Design 212, 110191. [doi: 10.1016/j.matdes.2021.110191.](https://doi.org/10.1016/j.matdes.2021.110191) </li>
 </ol>

 <h2> Acknowledgements </h2>

-This code has been created as a part of the EPSRC funded projects EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB) and EP/N026136/1 _"Geometric Mechanics of Solids: new analysis of modern engineering materials"_ (GEMS).
+This code has been created as a part of the EPSRC funded projects EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB) and EP/N026136/1 _"Geometric Mechanics of Solids: a new analysis of modern engineering materials"_ (GEMS).

 <h2> License </h2>